 Find a good deal

-I was searching online and landed on a cheap deal when they are hiring a land cruiser on self drive at 50$ and I just rush to book with them but I ended up spending much more than I expected on their hidden charges.
+I was searching online and landed on a cheap deal when they are hiring a land cruiser on self-drive at 50$ and I just rush to book with them but I ended up spending much more than I expected on their hidden charges.
 At last, I stopped using them and I chose to pay more in advance for good services and less hassle.
-Check out at Rental Cars Uganda Ltd for a good and affordable car rental services in Uganda.
+Check out Rental Cars Uganda Ltd for good and affordable car rental services in Uganda.

 Read and understand the contract before you sign on it

 This tip could be applied to numerous parts of your trip.
-Ensure that they explain for you all the extra and hidden charges before you sign on the agreement.
-In case there’s a certain type of the vehicle you need, make sure to request it.
+Ensure that they explain to you all the extra and hidden charges before you sign the agreement.
+In case there’s a certain type of vehicle you need, make sure to request it.
 Be confident and ask now.

 Hide all valuables from sight

-Always make sure your car doors are closed when driving in traffic jam more especially in major cities in Uganda and it’s also strongly advisable you don’t leave your valuables like smart phones, camera bag, purse, suitcase and others in a plain sight.
-This is because they will attract thieves to break into your car.
+Always make sure your car doors are locked when driving in a traffic jam more especially in major cities in Uganda like Kampala, Masaka, Jinji, Mbarara, and others. you’re also strongly advised to not leave your valuables like smartphones, camera bags, purses, suitcases, and others in plain sight in the car because it can attract thieves to break into your car.

 Automatic Transition Vehicles

-Most car rental companies in Uganda offers manual transmission vehicles and most Ugandans know how to drive stick shift vehicles.
-Automatic vehicles are the special case, not the rule, and you may need to pay some more dollars to rent one.
+Most car rental companies in Uganda offer manual transmission vehicles and most Ugandans know how to drive stick shift vehicles.
+Automatic vehicles are a special case, not the rule, and you may need to pay some more dollars to rent one.

-In case you are a fun of automatic transmission vehicles, then look around for companies like Rental Cars Uganda Ltd who don’t offer extra charges for renting out automatic cars and make sure to reserve it in advance because some companies have limited supply more especially in high season of the month.
+In case you are a fan of automatic transmission vehicles, then look around for companies like Rental Cars Uganda Ltd (www.rentalcarsuganda.com) or Hire Cars Rwanda Ltd (www.hirecarsrwanda.com) who don’t offer extra charges for renting out automatic cars and make sure to reserve them in advance because some companies have limited supply more especially in the high season of the month.

 Choose your parking spot wisely

-Another thing you must know here is that, some free parking space are not safe so in case you are uncertain about where you can park and what the rules, the best wager is to put your ride in a carport and pay more.
-Your auto will no doubt be more secure in a carport, and will be there when you return.
+Another thing you must know here is that some free parking spaces are not safe so in case you are uncertain about where you can park and what the rules, the best wager is to put your ride in a carport and pay more.
+Your auto will no doubt be more secure in a carport and will be there when you return.
 There are parking structures wherever in urban areas and bigger towns.